move to Spain

 Here’s a quick summary:

-300,000 and beyond47%
+300,000 and beyond 47%

 One tax benefit is Beckham’s law, which allows certain foreigners living in Spain to pay a flat tax rate of 24% for up to five years (instead of being taxed on their worldwide income).

 I set up a S-corp for my business to reduce the amount of taxes I pay.
-So (to. my understanding), I set myself a salary as an “employee” of my own business — and then pay taxes based on that salary.
+So (to my understanding), I set myself a salary as an “employee” of my own business — and then pay taxes based on that salary.
 I have an American friend who makes $300k+ year but only paid a couple thousand to the hacienda because he has this type of business set up.

-But I’m not a tax expert by any means – I recommend speaking to an accountant after you arrive in Spain so that you aren’t hit with any hidden surprises at the end of the year!
+But I’m not a tax expert by any means.
+I recommend speaking to an accountant after you arrive in Spain so that you aren’t hit with any hidden surprises at the end of the year!

 15. Enjoy your new life in Spain!

-If you work remotely, you could join a coworking space.
 I use the app Croissant, which gives me access to a variety of coworking spaces in different cities around the world (including Barcelona).
-I love it because the hours roll over from month to month, which works well for me because I travel so much.
-But if you join just one coworking space, you’ll be able to join a community and probably will have an easier time making friends.
+I love it because the hours roll over from month to month.
+Which works well for me because I travel so much.

 Hope that helps.
 Mucha suerte!